 A service is held on 3 November each year to honour the service and sacrifice of the 2/6th Cavalry Commando Regiment.
 This date marks the formation of the regiment in 1939.

-The 2/6th Cavalry Commando Regiment formed in November 1939 as a cavalry unit operating as an armoured reconnaissance regiment.
-It served in North Africa and the Middle East, including at Tobruk.
+The 2/6th originally formed as a cavalry regiment.
+They saw action in North Africa and the Middle East, including at Bardia, Tobruk and Syria.
 Following Japan's entry into the Second World War, the 2/6th returned to Australia where it was transformed into a commando regiment.
 After a period of retraining, it deployed it New Guinea to take part in Australia's final campaigns of the war.

 2nd Cavalry Regiment formed on 20 November 1970.
 On 9 October 1971, the 17 official battle honours of the 2/6th were passed into the custody of the 2nd Cavalry Regiment.
 This ensured the history, honours and memory of the 2/6th would be carried forward.
 To this day, a strong bond remains between the current members of 2nd Cavalry and the descendants of the 2/6th Cavalry Commando Regiments.